-An entity shall present in profit or loss insurance revenue arising from the Groups of insurance contracts issued.
-Insurance revenue shall depict the provision of coverage and other services arising from the Group of insurance contracts at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those services.
-Paragraphs B120-B127 specify how an entity measures insurance revenue.

-An entity shall present in profit or loss insurance service expenses arising from a Group of insurance contracts issued, comprising incurred claims (excluding repayments of investment components), other incurred insurance service expenses and other amounts as described in paragraph 103(b).
+An entity shall present in profit or loss insurance revenue arising from the groups of insurance contracts issued.
+Insurance revenue shall depict the provision of coverage and other services arising from the group of insurance contract.
+An entity shall present in profit or loss insurance service expenses arising from a group of insurance contracts issued, comprising incurred claims (excluding repayments of investment components), other incurred insurance service expenses and other amounts as described in paragraph 103(b).